IshpreetNagi/IshpreetNagi/README.md

 ## Hello world 👋

 I'm Ishpreet, a 4th-year student currently pursuing my Bachelor of Science in Computer Science at McMaster University.
-I am infatuated with all things tech, but I have a special passion for the art of computer programming, with some of my current interests including machine learning, front-end development, and game development.
+Some of my current programming interests include machine learning, front-end development, and game development.

 ### A bit about me: